jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.devdungeon.com/content/ruby-sqlite-tutorial">SQLite Database Management</a></td>
         <td>
-         SQLite3 is an awesome cross-platform relational database.
-Some of the major benefits of SQLite include its simplicity and easy management.To learn more about SQLite and how to use it in general, check out this SQLite3 Tutorial.
+         To learn more about SQLite and how to use it in general,how to create databases,tables etc. check out this SQLite3 Tutorial.
         </td>
       </tr>
       <tr>